Dinner with a Water View

 Norfolk, Virginia

-Brats, wings, and sliders at Grain restaurant, Norfolk, VA.Technically, The Main Hotel at the Hilton (100 E. Main Street) in a new, vibrant, and revived Norfolk is not right on the waterfront.
+Brats, wings, and sliders at Grain restaurant, Norfolk, VA.Technically, The Main Hotel at the Hilton (100 E. Main Street) in a vibrant and revived Norfolk is not right on the waterfront.
 But if you’re sitting on the outdoor patio in the restaurant’s fifth floor Grain restaurant, you’re definitely close enough to see the Elizabeth River, which runs through downtown.
 If you haven’t visited Norfolk in the last dozen years or so, you’re missing out on one of the coolest, most cosmopolitan cities on the East Coast.
 The Main is not simply a grand hotel, it’s a virtual museum filled with beautiful works of art, including a replication of one of Escher’s stairwells.

 But let’s talk about Grain, Norfolk’s only rooftop beer garden.
 In good weather, when they open the double garage doors that lead to the patio, you can enjoy the warm breezes off the river and take in the beautiful views.
 With palm trees, great lighting, and a fire pit, you’ll feel as if you’re dining in a private garden.